 Since we were kids, our parents have drummed into us that carrots are good for our eyes, but did you know a diet rich in nuts, fruit and vegetables helps too?
 Some other foods you can include in your diet to help with your eye health include:

 - Green leafy vegetables like spinach, kale, and collards;

 - Eggs, nuts, beans, and other non-meat protein sources;

 - Oranges and other citrus fruits or juices;

 - Oysters and pork.

+So when it comes to 20/20 vision – or 6/6 vision as you now know – how does your eyesight measure up?
 If you would like to discuss your eye care plan and see The Eye Place difference for yourself use our online booking service today.